lorinkoz/talk-djangoconau20-schemas/slides.md

 ---

+--

 We are using the `allow_migrate` of a database router.

+--

+.box[💡 Migrations are still recorded as being applied]

+--

-.warning[Migrations are still recorded as being applied] .warning[Moving models between schemas implies applying migrations again]
+.warning[⚠️ Moving models between schemas implies applying migrations differently]

 ---